rhasspy/wyoming-piper/README.md

 ### Docker
 Use the same parameters and mount the static sentences dir as a volume.

+### HomeAssistant
+HomeAssistant caches TTS output audios.
+If you've used Assist previously, make sure you delete files in the audio cache folder: _path/to/homeassistant/config/tts_ .

 ### Example static-sentences.json
 Suppose you have the following folder structure: